Updated April 15, 2022

 One example of a positive – and dangerous – feedback loop is this, from the Arctic: if the frozen permafrost layer warms and releases heat-trapping gases as a byproduct, the gases can warm the atmosphere.
 The processes of carbon dioxide and methane release and reabsorption in the Arctic permafrost area are complex.
 Scientist Dr. Kevin Schaefer provides a good explainer on the National Snow and Ice Data Center site, including a bonus: an amazing photograph of a steppe bison that lay frozen in permafrost for 36,000 years before it was discovered in 1979.

-Earth Emergency premieres Wednesday, December 29 at 8 p.m. on THIRTEEN.
+Earth Emergency first premiered Wednesday, December 29, 2021 on THIRTEEN.